cdn77/node-socket-daemon/docs/user/02-integration.md

 Prefixing a specifier with a `!` will invert the selection (and suddenly the `self` specifier makes much more sense).
-Note that the only way to select workers which aren't currently active (e.g. standbys) is by specifying their ID or PID.
+Note that the only way to select workers which aren't currently online (e.g. standbys) is by specifying their UUID or PID.

 Next chapter: [Configuring Nodesockd][1]